 We know that one of the main reasons that rebels stay with XR is that they find a community with us.
-So how can we ensure that we are as welcoming to as many people, and different people as possible?
+So how can we ensure that we are as welcoming to as many people, and as many different people, as possible?

 The Job of Welcoming

-It is not an integrators job to welcome new rebels It is an integrators job to find, contact and induct new rebels into the team.
-It is the team's job to welcome them!
+It is an integrator's job to find, contact and induct new rebels into the team.
+It is the whole team's job to welcome them.

-- A team member steps up to be the new Rebel's "Point Person" or "Buddy" for their first few weeks.
-That single port of call if the new rebel has any questions.
+- a team member steps up to be the new Rebel's "Point Person" or "Buddy" for their first few weeks, that single port-of-call if the new rebel has any questions; and

 New Rebel in the Chat!

-When a new Rebel is added to your chat (Mattermost, Signal, Whatsapp...) make sure to say hi and welcome them.
+When a new Rebel is added to your chat (Mattermost, Signal, Telegram...) make sure to say Hi and welcome them.
 Make sure they know the purpose of various chats and where they can ask for help.

 A Rebel's First Meeting

-- Ensure that the team has included their roles in their screen names or start off with a round of names and role descriptions.
+- ensure that the team has included their roles and pronouns in their screen names or start off with a round of names and role descriptions; and

-- Use hundreds of acronyms and XR jargon!
+- use lots of acronyms and XR jargon!
 Try to have someone there to call people out on their jargon and ask them to define things.